tokuhirom/jtt/README.md

   * In JTT, you need to write this code as `[% FOR x IN 1..10 %]`.
  * [% a AND b %] style `AND`, `OR` operator was not supported.
    * You can use `&&` and `||` operators instead.
+ * Some methods are not supported.
+ * VMethod is not supported.
+Because Java objects have own built-in methods.

 ## FAQ